robyftp/Tree/README.md

-## I just got fired from a florist, apparently I took too many leaves.
+## What's orange and sounds like a parrot?
+A Carrot.